milesepstein13/severe-thunderstorm-analysis/readme.md

   * PCA: PCA is run on this data matrix, and the fraction of variance explained by each PC and the components of the first few PCs are printed
   * Clustering: `cluster_partial()` clusters the dataset in only the `cluster_vars` dimensions with each clustering algorithm in `clustering_algorithms`, returning a dict (by clustering algorithms) of lists of the portions of the entire dataset in each cluster.
 Then, for the clusters created by each method, `summarize_clusters` plots the cluster centers on a map (with some higher-dimension information encoded in plot point characteristics), creates distribution 2d-historgams for each variable (by cluster number), and/or saves to text the centers of each cluster.
 Plots can be shown in console or saved in `/plots/clustering/... `
   * Running Time: a few minutes after reading datasets
+* `displacement_colocation.ipynb` also plots composites of displacement fields and pph-outlook in `plots/results/colocated`

 ## Notes/Standards/Assumptions: